 The Teaching Enhancement Small Support Awards, or TESSAs, are small grants introduced during 2017-18, to support colleagues in enhancing teaching, learning and the student experience.

 The TESSAs offer funding of between £500 and £3,000 per award, with up to £5,000 for large, high-impact, collaborative awards operating across Schools and ideally in more than one Faculty, or across Schools and PSDs.
-In our first year of operation, we awarded £28,000 to 21 successful projects.
-The total funding available across both rounds in 2018-19 is expected to be up to £50,000.
+During our first two years of operation, we have awarded over £76,000 to 46 successful projects.
+The total funding available across both rounds in 2019-20 is expected to be up to £50,000.

-Applications should be submitted by 12 noon on Tuesday 14 May 2019 for projects to start during the summer of 2019 or in the Autumn Term 2019-10 (with notifications of outcomes by Tuesday 28 May).
+Applications should be submitted by 12 noon on Tuesday 26 November 2019 for projects to start during the Spring or Summer Terms 2019-20 (with notifications of outcomes by Friday 13 December); there will be a second round for projects to start during the summer of 2020 or in the Autumn Term 2020-21 (for comparison and planning, the closing date last year was Tuesday 14 May 2019).
 Your project should not take more than one year in total.

 The aims of the TESSAs are: